 I don't use Pomodoro at my full-time job because the situation isn't that optimal for it, you can use your awareness and situation to see if it's right for you.

 My personal rule is that if I'm distracted for more than five minutes, I have to cancel my Pomodoro, and there are plenty of opportunities for my Pomodoro to be canceled at work.

 In a way, I think of my out of work Pomodoros as practice, training my focus, and my job as gameday where I put my focus to free use without the Pomodoro aid, reducing the co-dependency on the tool for focus.
 I have been using the Pomodoro Technique for over six years to amazing results and have been using the Forecasting System for around three years to help me stay on track.
 My focus has become razor sharp, and I feel less urges to multi-task.

 Pomotodo is a simple app based on Pomodoro Technique and Getting Things Done (GTD).
 It is supported across all major devices and has the cleanest design out of most apps I've used.

-Pomodoro Keeper is a Pomodoro timer for iOS.
+Focus Keeper Pro is a Pomodoro timer for iOS.

 Mon 1.5hrs, Tues: 1.5hrs, Weds: 1.5hrs, Thurs: 0.5hrs, Fri: 0.5hrs Sat: 4.5hrs, Sun: 5hrs